Occupational Exposure to Blood and other Bodily Fluids among Laboratory Technicians: An Underestimated Risk Factor

 How to Cite

 Occupational Exposure to Blood and other Bodily Fluids among Laboratory Technicians: An Underestimated Risk Factor.
 (2015).
-International Journal of Health Studies, 1(1), page:24-27. https://doi.org/10.22100/ijhs.v1i1.23
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 1(1), page:24-27. https://doi.org/10.22100/ijhs.v1i1.23